National Lok Adalat in Gurdaspur, Batala today

 The Delhi Metro has decided to start its services from 4 am ...

-Spain's President tests positive for Covid, to skip G20 Summit in New Delhi
+Spain's President to skip G20 Summit in New Delhi after testing positive for Covid

 After Xi and Putin, Sánchez is the third world leader to hav...

-INDIA vs BJP: Results for 7 assembly bypoll today, BJP takes early lead in UP's Ghosi
+INDIA vs BJP: Results for 7 assembly bypolls today; BJP takes early lead in UP, Tripura

 The 7 seats include Bageshwar in Uttarakhand, Ghosi in Uttar...